kenshoo/persistence-layer/README.md

 ## Compatibility
 * Java 8 or greater
 * MySQL Database
-* Each PL release version specifis the JOOQ version it was built with.
+* Each PL release version specifies the JOOQ version it was built with.
 E.g. release "0.1.40-jooq-3.10.4" was built with JOOQ 3.10.4.
 If you need a very specific JOOQ version, we can add it to our build process.

 ## Code Samples

 ### Retrieve auto generated ID
-After defining and wirnig the required infra (as described in the Book below), you can execute PL commands as follows:
+After defining and wirinig the required infra (as described in the Book below), you can execute PL commands as follows:
 ```java
 var cmd = new CreateCampaignCommand();